-The Company is committed to improving the overall English language competence and competitiveness of the Chinese population to keep abreast of the rapid development of globalization.
+The Company is committed to improving the overall English language competence of the Chinese population to keep abreast of the rapid development of globalization.
 Its experienced management is focused on further developing its digital platform and expanding its network of learning centers to deliver a continually evolving service offerings to a growing number of students across China.

 Safe Harbor Statement